ubccr/ccrdocs/pages/howto/easybuild.md

 ```
 you will need to use a flag during the Easybuild installation to ensure the file permissions are set correctly.
 In this example, we would use:
 `eb recipe_name.eb --umask=007`

+### Easybuild installation hangs
+Sometimes an Easybuild installation will hang with no obvious errors or the installation logs are not updated with useful information.
+Easybuild is configured to run in parallel so there are times when the installation can step on itself or log files are not updated because another process has it locked.
+This is rare but if you come across this, one thing you can try is to force the Easybuild installation to run in serial.
+Add this option to your EB installation command:  `--parallel=1`